-Auston Matthews on pace for a historically-great rookie season
+Auston Matthews on pace for a historically great rookie season

 “With his shot, he’s going to score a lot of goals.”

 Matthews, to that point, is again heading towards mostly uncharted waters in terms of the number of shots he’s firing, currently averaging 3.7 per-game and on pace for more than 300.
-Only four rookies in NHL history have ever fired that many shots in a season: Ovechkin with a record 425, Selanne at 387, Dale Hawerchuk at 339 and Brian Leetch at 308.
+Only three rookies in NHL history have ever fired that many shots in a season: Ovechkin with a record 425, Selanne at 387, Dale Hawerchuk at 339 and Brian Leetch at 308.

 Matthews doesn’t seem to be overly lucky either.
 He’s scoring on 15 per cent of his shots, a fairly sustainable number.